 Songs About Heroin and Celebrities Who Have Struggled with Heroin

 There’s not just one type of person or one group of people that’s impacted by heroin.
-Heroin has destroyed countless lives and killed thousands and thousands of people, and people who are wealthy or famous certainly haven’t been spared.
+Heroin has destroyed countless lives and killed thousands of people.
+Those who are wealthy or famous certainly haven’t been spared.
 From actors to musicians, struggling with heroin addiction is something that’s been recounted in movies and TV shows, as well as many songs.

 Songs About Heroin